nuxeo/nuxeo-java-client/README.md

-# Java Client Library for Nuxeo REST APIs
+# Java Client Library for the Nuxeo Platform REST APIs

 The Nuxeo Java Client is a Java client library (can be used for Android) for the Nuxeo Automation and REST API.